Crafterboy27-school/Numdle/README.md

 # Numdle
-It's like wordle but with numbers.
+It's a little like wordle but with numbers.